mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Timelines for rollouts

 The feature flag is initially “off” and will be rolled out slowly.
 Individual teams should decide how they want to roll out their features as they are responsible for them and know them best.
-Once we have split.io access for 2-3 people per team, the feature teams can enable/disable feature flags at will without needing to ask Cloud team.
+Once we have split.io access for 2-3 people per team, the feature teams can enable/disable feature flags at will without needing to ask the Cloud team.

 **Note:** The steps below are an initial guideline and will be iterated on over time.